-Ensure that Isle of Wight AONB objectives are given full regard in the approaches taken to road management and maintenance.

-Encourage sensitive approaches and seek opportunities to strengthen the contribution of the road network (including footways, street lighting, grass verges, drainage and street furniture) to the character and the local distinctiveness of the Isle of Wight AONB.

-Encourage sustainable access to the Isle of Wight AONB through the use of public transport, walking and cycling.

-Support approaches that encourage better sustainable transport integration between the road network and public rights of way.
+- P42 Ensure that National Landscape objectives are given full regard in the approaches taken to road management and maintenance. - P43 Encourage sensitive approaches and seek opportunities to strengthen the contribution of the road network (including footways, street lighting, grass verges, drainage and street furniture) to the character and the local distinctiveness of the Isle of Wight National Landscape. - P44 Encourage and promote sustainable access to the Isle of Wight National Landscape through the use of public transport, walking and cycling to establish a sustainable transport network integrating roads and public rights of way. - P45 Promote approaches that encourage better sustainable transport integration between the road network and public rights of way.